ahmad-shirazi/DocParseNet/README.md

 ## Data Format

-Make sure to put the files as the following structure (e.g. the number of classes is 2):
+Make sure to put the files in the following structure (e.g., the number of classes is 2):

 ```
 inputs